 There are no right or wrong ways of communicating and often just being there, perhaps giving a hug or holding hands, is enough to show someone that you care.
 Be prepared for them to talk about their illness if they want to.
 Often they won’t expect you to provide answers but just to listen and understand so they don’t feel so alone.

-Our section on how to talk to someone with cancer, discusses ways of talking to and supporting people with cancer.
+Our section on being there for someone with cancer, discusses ways of talking to and supporting people with cancer.

 If you both find it hard to talk about your feelings, it may be easier to bring in a third person to help you.
 This could be a trusted friend, a religious leader, a counsellor or one of the health professionals you’ve got to know and trust.

 The emotions you feel may be very tangled and confused.

 You may find them difficult to talk about and hard to share with your family or friends.
 Talking to a trained counsellor gives you an opportunity to talk to someone who is outside your situation.
 They will listen carefully to what you say, and have the skill and understanding to help you explore your feelings and find ways of coping with them.

 Some GPs have counsellors attached to their practice, or they can refer you.
 Your local support group or hospital support centres may be able to put you in touch with a counsellor.

 Having some time for yourself can help you to relax and feel able to cope better, which can also help the person you’re caring for.